edimuj/cordova-plugin-audioinput/README.md

 # cordova-plugin-audioinput

+## This fork (iOS code changed)

+This fork from [edimuj/cordova-plugin-audioinput](https://github.com/ddddm/cordova-plugin-audioinput) is made to active/deactivate [AVAudioSession](https://developer.apple.com/reference/avfoundation/avaudiosession?language=objc) in iOS part of this plugin.

+Problem (iOS only): if plugin was used while app is running, all audio output will go through the front facing speaker, not through the main speaker, even if you ```audioinput.stop()```

+Solution: use AVAudioSession's ```setActive``` method to enable\disable audio session.

+---

 This Cordova plugin enables audio capture from the device microphone, by in (near) real-time forwarding raw audio data to the web layer of your web application.
 A typical usage scenario for this plugin would be to use the captured microphone audio as a source for a Web audio API based applications.